roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-04 ****** byJust_Plain_Bob© "Once I knew that it was your idea.
+"Once I knew that it was your idea.
 I figured out what you were up to and I called friends of mine who were at Western and asked them to keep an eye on you for me.
 I know all about you dating Eddie almost every night and I know about your motel trips with Eddie.
 There isn't a doubt in my mind that you and Eddie have been planning on doing it ever since you took up with him way back when.

  "Face it Natasha; you are busted.
 And even if there had been even the slightest change we could have got by your cheating the fact that it was Eddie you cheated with killed it.
 And showing up here with him today shows just how stupid you really are.
 You and Eddie have a nice life.
 Don't bother me any more Natasha.
 No calls and stay away from me."